OpenEvalProject/evals/manuscripts/elife-81692/v2/manuscript.md

 We tested this with a toy model, described in ‘Pathogen and host diversity must be considered together’.
 Conceptually, there are two regimes of CRISPR immunity and phage evolution to consider.
 In an ‘evolutionarily late’ regime, bacteria are exposed to many diverse phages for which any one spacer may target only a few phage genotypes.
 In an ‘evolutionarily early’ regime, most phages are clonally similar and protospacer diversity is generated through escape mutations.
 In this scenario, we can imagine a set of phages that share most of their protospacers but have a small number of recently mutated protospacers.
 This regime can further be divided into a slow-mutation ‘successive sweeps’ regime in which each new mutation takes place in the background of the previous mutant and a fast-mutation ‘clonal interference’ regime in which many unique mutations coexist in the same background.

 We explored these three scenarios by generating synthetic sets of protospacers and spacers and varying the total diversity by changing the size of the pool of available sequences, distributing sequences exponentially in abundance to qualitatively match data Bonsma-Fisher et al., 2018.
 We randomly assigned sequences to individual phages and bacteria, then calculated average immunity in three scenarios of protospacer origin.
-First, we divided protospacers randomly among 100 phages so that each phage had x unique protospacers to mimic an evolutionarily diverse population.
+First, we divided protospacers randomly among 100 phages so that each phage had $x$ unique protospacers to mimic an evolutionarily diverse population.
 In the second scenario, we created a set of phages that mimic a population undergoing successive sweeps by changing the first protospacer, then the first and second, and so on.
-In the third scenario, the set of phages share the first x-1 protospacers and only the last protospacer is varied; this mimics an initially clonal population undergoing rapid mutations.
+In the third scenario, the set of phages share the first $x-1$ protospacers and only the last protospacer is varied; this mimics an initially clonal population undergoing rapid mutations.
 In all scenarios, we sampled uniformly from the pool of protospacers to generate 1000 spacer sequences that were divided into bacterial arrays with either a constant array size (Figure 69B–D), or a Gaussian-distributed array size (Figure 70).
 We repeated the bacterial array assortment process 20 times for each total spacer diversity and combination of array sizes.

 ![Figure 69.](https://cdn.elifesciences.org/articles/81692/elife-81692-fig69-v2.jpg)